geoserver/geoserver.github.io/README.md

 ## Developing

 The site is built with [Jekyll](https://github.com/jekyll/jekyll).

+Before you start:

+    gem install bundler jekyll jekyll-feed

 To perform a single build of the site:

     jekyll build